 Changes in Benefit Terms: There were no changes to benefit terms that applied to all members of the Public Agency Pool.
-Additionally, the figures above do not include any liability impact that may have resulted from Golden Handshakes that occurred after the June 30, 2020 valuation date, unless the liability impact is deemed to be material to the Public Agency Pool.
+Additionally, the figures above do not include any liability impact that may have resulted from Golden Handshakes that occurred after the June 30, 2021 valuation date, unless the liability impact is deemed to be material to the Public Agency Pool.

-Changes in Assumptions: There were no assumption changes for 2021.
+Changes in Assumptions: Effective with the June 30, 2021 valuation date (2022 measurement date), the accounting discount rate was reduced from 7.15% to 6.90%.
+In determining the long-term expected rate of return, CalPERS took into account long-term market return expectations as well as the expected pension fund cash flows.
+Projected returns for all asset classes are estimated, combined with risk estimates, and are used to project compound (geometric) returns over the long term.
+The discount rate used to discount liabilities was informed by the long-term projected portfolio return.
+In addition, demographic assumptions and the inflation rate assumption were changed in accordance with the 2021 CalPERS Experience Study and Review of Actuarial Assumptions.
+There were no assumption changes for 2021.
 For 2020, the Plan adopted a new amortization policy effective with the 2019 actuarial valuation.
 The new amortization policy shortens the period over which actuarial gains and losses are amortized from 30 years to 20 years with the payments computed as a level dollar amount.
-In addition, the new policy does not utilize a five-year ramp-up and ramp-down on UAL bases attributable to assumption changes and non-investment gains/losses.
+In addition, the new policy does not utilize a five-year ramp-up and rampdown on UAL bases attributable to assumption changes and non-investment gains/losses.
 The new policy also does not utilize a five-year ramp-down on investment gains/losses.
 These changes apply only to new UAL bases established on or after June 30, 2019.
 There were no changes in assumptions in 2019.
 In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
 There were no changes in the discount rate in 2019.
 In 2017, the accounting discount rate was reduced from 7.65 percent to 7.15 percent.
 In 2016, there were no changes in the discount rate.
 In 2015, amounts reported reflect an adjustment of the discount rate from 7.5 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense).
 In 2014, amounts reported were based on the 7.5 percent discount rate.